What is a data table?

 Just as each row in a spreadsheet displays the collection of columns to form a single Customer record, a record in a Tadabase data table displays the collection of fields to form a single Customer record as well.
 In this way, records in a data table in Tadabase are similar to rows in a spreadsheet.

-To sum the comparison of how Tadabase structures data similarly to spreadsheets, users can think of data tables as spreadsheets, fields as columns, as records as rows.
+To sum the comparison of how Tadabase structures data similarly to spreadsheets, users can think of data tables as spreadsheets, fields as columns, and records as rows.

 Data table vs. spreadsheet